How to Prepare for Your University Interview

 4. Prepare Questions to Ask Them

 • Show your enthusiasm by preparing thoughtful questions about the course or university.
-For example:

 What to Wear for a University Interview